hattedsquirrel/ryzen_monitor/README.md

 # ryzen_monitor
 Monitor power information of Ryzen processors via the PM table of the SMU.

 This tool is based on the [ryzen_smu](https://gitlab.com/leogx9r/ryzen_smu) kernel module for reading the PM Table from the SMU.
+It is a continuation of the demo-tool provided with that project.

 **ryzen_monitor** features support for multiple PM table versions (i.e. multiple bios versions), adds support for Ryzen 5000, and presents more fields to user.
 It is especially focused around providing a more realistic image of the actual power draw and hence true thermal output of the CPU package.